A CHURCH FOR THE REST OF US?

 15656 N. Hayden Rd., Scottsdale, AZ 85260

-Patricia Ballentine gives us a view through the eyes of a latter-day pagan.
+Please come and add your meaningful presence and voice this Sunday!
 As usual, we will have questions!
-Be sure to stay for the conversation in Page 2!
+So be sure to stay for the terrific conversation in Page 2!

 EASY TO FIND!